jonas-raposinha/r-map-plotting/README.md

 ![plot 15](https://github.com/jonas-raposinha/r-map-plotting/blob/master/images/15.png)

 That's better.
-Now we take care of the axis labels and for the title, I like to use str_wrap() to force new lines.
-There are other ways but this plays well with sprintf() that I often use for plot titles (not here though, since the databse is in Swedish).
+Now we take care of the axis labels.
+For the plot title, I like to use str_wrap() to force new lines.
+There are other ways but this one plays well with sprintf() that I often use for plot titles (not here though, since the meta data is in Swedish).
 We can also add a caption if we like.

 ```
 gg <- gg + labs(title=str_wrap("J01 excl. metenamin prescriptions, all ages, both sexes for 2017", 45), y="", x="", caption="Source: Swedish Board of Health and Welfare")